|Flag Type:||County Flag|

 |Certification:||Lord Lyon King of Arms, Dr Joseph Morrow|

-The design features a voided saltire in refernce to East Lothian being the legendary birthplace of the Scottish national flag, at Athelstaneford.
+The design features a voided saltire in reference to East Lothian being the legendary birthplace of the Scottish national flag, at Athelstaneford.
 The blue colour recalls the Scottish saltire and the Rivers Esk & Tyne.
 The gold colour recalls the county’s reputation as the granary of Scotland as well as the traditional sun emblem of the wider Lothian region.

 In the centre of the design, on a voided lozenge, is a golden lion rampant.
 This serves as a link to the civic arms of the county, in turn inspired by the arms of the Earls of Dunbar (also known as the Earls of March and Earls of Lothian) representing the mediaeval history of the county and its role in the defence of the nation.